Forms

 Indeterminate Cylon

-§ Meter
+§ Meters

 Similar to the <progress> element, you can style a <meter> by setting --border-width, --border-style, and --border-radius directly on the element.
 The <meter> element derives its colors from the .ok, .warn, and .bad colorways.